Ebony, Ivory and Jade/Review

 From The Grindhouse Cinema Database

-After a cheesy but lovable opening montage of some olympic races we're introduced to our olympic heroines, Pam (Rosanne Katon), Ginger (Colleen Camp) and another Olympian who's name I forget because...Well, thanks to the movie's title, I didn't think she would be that important! (whoever she was, the role's played by Sylvia Anderson) and Pam's Japanese friend, Jackie (Christie Mayuga).
+After a cheesy but lovable opening montage of some olympic races we're introduced to our olympic heroines, Pam (Rosanne Katon), Ginger (Colleen Camp) and another Olympian whose name I forget because...Well, thanks to the movie's title, I didn't think she would be that important! (whoever she was, the role's played by Sylvia Anderson) and Pam's Japanese friend, Jackie (Christie Mayuga).

 It isn't too long before some Chinese hoodlums kidnap the squad of girls and demand their ransom price at a hefty sum of Five Million bucks.
 But let it be known though that these gals ain't goin' out quietly!
 They're gonna kung fu-kick,wrestle, and karate chop they're way out of their captors' hands with every chance they get (we're talking at least three attempts here before they FINALLY make their escape) and so the big chase begins...